 When is it to be paid back?Students are required to begin paying off their Stafford loan debt six months after they graduate, or after their enrollment drops to less than half-time.

 Subsidized versus unsubsidizedStafford loans come in two types: subsidized and unsubsidized.
-Interest accrued on subsidized loans during school is paid by the government.
+Interest accrued on a subsidized student loan during school is paid by the government.
 Borrowers have up to 10 years to repay their subsidized federal Stafford loan.

 Unsubsidized loans start charging interest from the moment the money is given to the student.
 Sometimes, the lender offers the borrower the option to make “interest-only” payments over the course of his or her time in school.
 Unsubsidized Stafford loans can be used to supplement subsidized Stafford loans.